Talent-Catalog/talentcatalog/README.md

 On a Mac, installing with Homebrew usually works well. eg "brew install xxx".
-However, Flyway and Postgres don't install with Homebrew, and the book "Angular Up & Running" book notes that installing Node.js using Homebrew on a can also have problems.
+However, Flyway and Postgres don't install with Homebrew, and the book "Angular Up & Running" notes that installing Node.js using Homebrew can also have problems.
 Googling you can still see lots of people having problems installing Node using brew.